nishanttotla/hugo-blog-skeleton/content/monthly-log/monthly-2017-03.md

 I've been listening to several podcasts during the last few months, and they should be included in monthly logs.
 Here are some of the good ones from March.

-- [Episode 650: The Business Genius Behind Get Out](http://www.npr.org/sections/money/2017/03/29/521950337/episode-650-the-genius-behind-get-out) [Planet Money] -- An intriguing movie production company called Blumhouse (behind the recent hit "Get Out"), whose business model is to produce a large number of low-budget, and bet on the success of a few.
+- [Episode 650: The Business Genius Behind Get Out](http://www.npr.org/sections/money/2017/03/29/521950337/episode-650-the-genius-behind-get-out) [Planet Money] -- An intriguing movie production company called Blumhouse (behind the recent hit "Get Out"), whose business model is to produce a large number of low-budget movies, and bet on the success of a few.
+The most notable example is Paranormal Activity.

 - [Episode 760: Tax Hero](http://www.npr.org/sections/money/2017/03/22/521132960/episode-760-tax-hero) [Planet Money] -- Why taxes continue to be difficult to file in America, and a look at a dedicated individual's failed attempt to fix that.